Epidemic spreading on complex networks as front propagation into an unstable state: Pushed fronts: faster invasion speeds due to nonlinearities

 Setting $\e=0$ we obtain the so-called reduced fast equation,

 This reduced equation is, to leading order, the same as the system of equations analyzed in \cite{gucwa09} and so we follow their analysis.
-System (\ref{eq:T1fast}) has two lines of equilibria: in the language of Geometric Singular Perturbation Theory these are called slow manifolds -- $\mathcal{M}_I=\{ (S,I) \ | \ S=0 \ \}$ and $\mathcal{M}_S=\{ (S,I) \ | \ I=0 \ \}$.
+System (\ref{eq:T1fast}) has two lines of equilibria: in the language of Geometric Singular Perturbation Theory these are called slow manifolds -- $\mathcal{M}_I=\{ (S,I) \ | \ S=0 \ \}$ and $\mathcal{M}_S=\{ (S,I) \ | \ I=0 \ \}$; see for example \cite{jones95}.
 The two manifolds intersect at the origin.
 For $I>0$, the manifold $\mathcal{M}_I$ is normally hyperbolic whereas the manifold $\mathcal{M}_S$ lacks normal hyperbolicity.

-Let $W=S+I$, then for (\ref{eq:T1fast}), $W(\tau)$ is constant to leading order while
+Let $W=S+I$.
+Then for (\ref{eq:T1fast}), $W(\tau)$ is constant to leading order while

-For $\e$ small and away from $\mathcal{M}_s$ we therefore have that $W(\tau)$ is constant to leading order in $\e$ while $I(\tau)$ increases from zero to $W$.
+For $\e$ small and away from $\mathcal{M}_S$ we therefore have that $W(\tau)$ is constant to leading order in $\e$ while $I(\tau)$ increases from zero to $W$.
 This provides a leading order fast connection between the slow manifolds $\mathcal{M}_S$ and $\mathcal{M}_I$.

-We do not pursue a full rigorous analysis of (\ref{eq:T1}) akin to \cite{gucwa09}.
 In order to use the local solution to estimate arrival times in (\ref{eq:pushed}) we need some basic estimates on the form of the solution starting near $(1,0)$ for small $\e$.
+We will consider the initial condition $I(0)=\kappa$ and $S(0)=1-\kappa$ with $\frac{\kappa}{\e}$ sufficiently small so that $\kappa<\e$.
+We must then follow this initial condition in the slow time scales until $I(t)$ exceeds some threshold $\eta$ and the fast dynamics prescribed by (\ref{eq:T1fast}) take over and the solution quickly converges to the slow manifold $\mathcal{M}_I$.
+Once it nears $\mathcal{M}_I$, then the solution relaxes exponentially to the origin since $I'\approx -\beta I$ there.

-We can trace the lack of normal hyperbolicity for $\mathcal{M}_S$ to the fact that as $I\to0$ the dominant term on the right side of (\ref{eq:T1}) shifts from $SI^2$, which is formally $\O(1)$ in $\e$ to $\e I (\alpha S-\beta)$ which is formally $\O(\e)$.
-Thus, it is reasonable to estimate the solution as \be I(t)\approx \left\{ \right. \ee It will be sufficient to estimate $\Omega=\frac{1}{\alpha-\beta}\log(\e/\kappa) $ representing a transition when $I\approx \e$ from a regime where the SIR linearization dominates the solution to a regime where the dynamics of (\ref{eq:T1fast}) dominates.
+Since $\mathcal{M}_S$ is not normally hyperbolic we can not directly use the linearization to estimate the solution before the transition time $\Omega$.
+This lack of normal hyperbolicity can be traced to the fact that as $I\to0$ the dominant term on the right side of (\ref{eq:T1}) shifts from $SI^2$, which is formally $\O(1)$ in $\e$ to $\e I (\alpha S-\beta)$ which is formally $\O(\e)$.